brianrisk/lightning_factory/README.md

 LightningFactory is a Python library designed to simplify the creation of PyTorch Lightning models for various types of neural networks, such as Feed-Forward Neural Networks (FFNN), Long Short-Term Memory networks (LSTM), and more.
-It allows users to specify custom configurations or use sensible defaults for quick prototyping.
+It follows the parameterized factory pattern and allows users to specify custom configurations or use sensible defaults for quick prototyping.

 ## Usage